Uncertainty relations for unified ($\alpha$,$\beta$)-relative entropy of coherence under mutually unbiased equiangular tight frames

 and

 respectively.

 Figure 3 shows the coherence quantifier averaged over the SIC-POVMs in $\mathcal{H}_2$ for a qubit state and the corresponding lower bound, and Figure 4 depicts the gap between them for fixed $\alpha$ and fixed $r_1$.

-The averaged coherence quantifiers and the corresponding lower bounds are both convex with respect to $r_1$ for fixed $\alpha$, the former increases first and then decreases with respect to $\alpha$, while the latter decreases with respect to $\alpha$ for fixed $r_1$, and closely adheres to the corresponding surface of averaged coherence during the change process.
-Numerical calculations show that for fixed $\alpha$, the gap between \eqref{eq34} and \eqref{eq35} becomes larger when $r_1$ is larger, and for fixed $r_1$, this gap also becomes larger when $\alpha$ is larger.
+It is demonstrated that the averaged coherence quantifiers and the corresponding lower bounds are both convex with respect to $r_1$ for fixed $\alpha$, the former increases first and then decreases with respect to $\alpha$, while the latter decreases with respect to $\alpha$ for fixed $r_1$, and closely adheres to the corresponding surface of averaged coherence during the change process.
+Numerical calculations show that for fixed $\alpha$, the gap between \eqref{eq41} and \eqref{eq42} becomes larger when $r_1$ is larger, and for fixed $r_1$, this gap also becomes larger when $\alpha$ is larger.
 The range of variations between the averaged quantifiers and the corresponding lower bounds is so narrow that the latter can be seen as a good approximation of the former under this circumstance.

 0.1in